German bond yields stabilise as weak data shows scale of QE task

 * Euro zone PMI misses even lowest forecast

-* Easing fears of Greece cash crunch help low-rated debt (Updates prices, adds Portuguese debt swap)
+* Easing fears of Greece cash crunch help low-rated debt (Adds quote, updates prices)

 By John Geddie

-LONDON, April 23 (Reuters) - German bond yields stabilised after a sharp rise in recent days as weak private sector growth data reaffirmed the size of the ECB’s quantitative easing task in buttressing the euro zone’s fragile recovery.
+LONDON, April 23 (Reuters) - German bond yields clawed back a little of the ground lost in recent days after weak private sector growth data reaffirmed the size of the ECB’s quantitative easing task in buttressing the euro zone’s fragile recovery.

-German yields remain on track for one of their weakest weeks this year but the 10-year yields fell 1 basis point to 0.16 percent after the data, having hit a two-week high of 0.176 percent in early trading.
+German yields remain on track for one of their weakest weeks this year but the 10-year yields fell 2 basis points to 0.14 percent after the data, having hit a two-week high of 0.176 percent in early trading.

 “What we have this morning is a correction after a very sharp sell-off,” Natixis strategist Cyril Regnat said.